symil/dotpix/README.md

 console.log(firstPixel);
 ```

-## Requirements
+## Additional information

+dotpix is written in Rust and uses [Neon](https://github.com/neon-bindings/neon) for the Node.js bindings.

-- Rust must be installed
+- Rust must be installed in order to compile dotpix
 - To use with electron, follow [this guide](https://neon-bindings.com/docs/electron-apps)